misshannah/SneakerDroid/README.md

 ## Tasks include:
 1. User registration
-* Allow user to register by providing below details.
-The endpoint should return an access token which should be used for all successive API calls.
+* Allow user to register by providing the details listed below.
+The endpoint should return an access token which should be used for all successive API calls. i.e. Names (first and last name), The phone number in international format, Project Code (see app details) , FCM key.
+Generate this from firebase, Device details.
+This is a dictionary with device details such as device model, device type.

 2. Collect data on Software Information
 * Software Information refers to the apps installed on the phone.
 Data collection